Vegetable Seeds Catalogue

 A bell capsicum that has a high yield and thick, sweet flesh.
 A strong upright bush that can handle the good crop it produces, grows to 60 cm.
 It is good best to remove the first two to three flower clusters to prevent the early setting of seedless fruit that can stunt the bush for a month or more.
 25 seeds.

-An Italian style capsicum that is early, very productive and suitable for cooler climates.
-A sweet capsicum that is 20 cm long and 5-7 cm wide at the shoulders.
+An Italian style ‘bullhorn’ capsicum that is early, very productive and suitable for cooler climates.
+It is a sweet variety that is 20 cm long and 5-7 cm wide at the shoulders.
 Fruit ripens from green to a dark crimson red.
 Plant in a sheltered spot with full sun to maximise the early yields.
-15 seeds.
+20 seeds.

 An unusual capsicum for its rich chocolate brown colour.
 It is also remarkably early, crops well and tolerates cool nights.
 Smooth, medium-small, tapered capsicums.
 Mild flavour with medium thick flesh that is red under the skin.
 Ripen from green to brown.
 15 seeds.